flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 ### Leaving the Hold

 The plane will continue to fly in the hold until a pilot gives the command to the FMS to leave.
 During the hold the F-PLN page will display IMM EXIT in amber.
-To leave the hold all a pilot has to do is to press the LSK right of the IMM EXIT.
+To leave the hold the pilot has to press the right LSK next to IMM EXIT.
 The amber text will now change in RESUME HOLD.
-When RESUME HOLD is displayed the aircraft will complete the remaining hold lap and continue its flightplan when it reaches the hold fix again.
+The aircraft will complete the remaining hold lap and continue its flightplan when it reaches the hold fix again.

 ![Hold Modes](../../assets/advanced-guides/holds/MCDU-hold-14.png)